Balance Boards Transform Lives

 • Place a balance board in high-traffic areas like the kitchen or playroom.

-• Use it during bedtime routines to talk about the day’s emotions.
+• Use it during bedtime routines to talk about the day’s feelings.

-• Make it a family activity—modeling emotional expression benefits parents too!
+• Make it a family activity—modeling how to express feelings benefits parents too!

-3. Community: Supporting Emotional Balance in Public Spaces
+3. Community: Supporting Mood Balance in Public Spaces

-Community settings such as playgrounds, libraries, and recreational centers can often be overwhelming environments for individuals.
-Emotional balance boards help by:
+<span style="font-wei<mark class="rank-math-highlight” style=”background-color: #fee894″>ght: 400;”>Community settings such as playgrounds, libraries, and recreational centers can often be overwhelming environments for individuals.
+Balance boards help by:

-• Providing a Visual Support System – When emotions run high in public, a balance board can guide individuals to choose appropriate responses.
+• Providing a Visual Support System – When feelings run high in public, a balance board can guide individuals to choose appropriate responses.

 • Encouraging Social Skills – Community boards can include social scripts or reminders (e.g., “Ask for a turn” or “Say ‘I’m sorry’ if you make a mistake”).